 Our midstream infrastructure systems have been designed and built to offer the scale and services to accommodate Diamondback's full field development plan and are expected to directly benefit from Diamondback's proven ability to execute on its operational plan and grow its crude oil and natural gas production.
 Our assets were recently constructed, require minimal incremental capital expenditures and currently have the ability to transport approximately 216,000 Bbl/d of crude oil, 589,000 Bbl/d of produced water, 740,700 Bbl/d of fresh water and 150,000 Mcf/d of natural gas, as well as provide 36,000 Mcf/d of natural gas compression.
 We believe that our status as Diamondback's primary provider of midstream services will generate strong free cash flow that we can use to fund our minimal capital programs and return capital to unitholders through distributions, positioning us as a leading, high-growth, self-funding midstream services provider.
 We also believe that the combination of our midstream assets and the firm crude oil takeaway capacity on the EPIC project will provide Diamondback critical access to a vital long-haul takeaway solution for its planned full field development on its existing acreage in the Permian.
-Once the EPIC project is operational, which is anticipated to occur in the second half of 2019, our equity interest in the EPIC project, following exercise of our option, is expected to provide us with a steady cash flow stream from oil-weighted long-haul crude oil transportation.
+Once operational, our equity interest in the EPIC project, upon exercise of our option, is expected to provide us with a steady cash flow stream from oil-weighted long-haul crude oil transportation.
 Our strategy of proactively creating an outlet for Diamondback's growing production will drive increased volumes through our midstream systems and increase our free cash flow generation capabilities.